-As a Special Needs volunteer you will assist in homes and clinics for disabled babies and children.
+As a Special Needs volunteer you will assist in group homes or clinics for disabled children or the elderly.
 The range of disabilities found amongst the children is wide, so volunteers must come prepared to help with both basic life functions and engaging the children in imaginative games.

 Special Needs volunteer work can vary but generally includes: